Bogor Regency: Sports

 Pakansari Stadium seen from the front.

 Bogor Regency has good sports facilities.
 In Bogor Regency, there are also several Sports Centers located in Cibinong and other districts.
 Besides Sports Centers, Bogor Regency also has several stadiums, for example Pakansari Stadium and Persikabo Stadium are stadiums which are located in the administrative center of Bogor Regency, namely Cibinong.

 The association football team representing Bogor Regency in Liga 1 is Persikabo 1973, which was formed by the merger of PS TIRA and Persikabo Bogor.
 The women's football club in Bogor Regency is Persikabo Kartini which is a women's team from Persikabo 1973.
 Persikabo 1973 has several support groups, for example, Kabomania and Ultras Persikabo Curva Sud.

 Bogor Regency also has representatives in Proliga which is the highest division in the volleyball competition in Indonesia, namely Bogor LavAni, which is a team founded by former president of Indonesia Susilo Bambang Yudhoyono on 1 December 2019, and made its debut in 2022 and won the title in its first season.
 The team is based in LavAni Sports Center, Gunung Putri.

 Tourism

-In Sukajadi village, Tamansari district there are three waterfalls which can be easily reached by local tourists using Angkot 03 from Bogor to Ciapus in about 45 minutes.
+In Sukajadi village, Tamansari District there are three waterfalls which can be easily reached by local tourists using Angkot 03 from Bogor to Ciapus in about 45 minutes.
 They are Curug (Waterfall) Daun, Curug Nangka and Curug Kawung.
-About 8 kilometers from the gate there is another waterfall in Gunung Malang village, Gunung Malang district.
-The Curug Luhur falls are 50 meters high and easily accessible.
+About 8 kilometres from the gate there is another waterfall in Gunung Malang village, Gunung Malang district.
+The Curug Luhur falls are 50 metres high and easily accessible.